antoniobruchidev/mp2-javascript-games/README.md

 [Watch the video](https://github.com/antoniobruchidev/mp2-javascript-games/assets/149312281/fe0cfb9c-792b-4025-a243-9ea362bab1dd)

-Solved by add this line
+Solved by adding this line
 `$("#backlight-" + oldSquarePosition).css("background-color", "transparent");`
 in the drop function of the droppable plugin.